 Microsoft revealed some new Xbox Series X details this morning, expanding on what we know about XSX backwards compatibility and how the XSX enhances older games.
-Some of those involve bringing HDR to older games and doubling the frame rates so they run better than ever, and making cloud saves more accessible.
+Some of those involve bringing HDR to older games, doubling the frame rates so they run better than ever, and making cloud saves more accessible.

 The news comes from an Xbox Wire post by Xbox Series X Director of Program Management Jason Ronald.